Reviewing Vow ASA (OTCMKTS:SSHPF) and V2X (NYSE:VVX)

-V2X (NYSE:VVX – Get Rating) and Vow ASA (OTCMKTS:SSHPF – Get Rating) are both business services companies, but which is the superior investment?
-We will contrast the two companies based on the strength of their profitability, institutional ownership, risk, dividends, analyst recommendations, earnings and valuation.
+V2X (NYSE:VVX – Get Rating) and Vow ASA (OTCMKTS:SSHPF – Get Rating) are both business services companies, but which is the better stock?
+We will compare the two businesses based on the strength of their earnings, dividends, analyst recommendations, valuation, profitability, risk and institutional ownership.

-This table compares V2X and Vow ASA’s gross revenue, earnings per share and valuation.

 Analyst Recommendations

-This is a breakdown of current ratings and target prices for V2X and Vow ASA, as provided by MarketBeat.com.
+This is a summary of recent ratings and recommmendations for V2X and Vow ASA, as provided by MarketBeat.

 |Sell Ratings